NazimTakhedmit/nio_assignement/README.md

 the proposed solution has the following files:

   - feature_engineering.py: this is where the relevant features for forecast are selected, then they will undergo a series of transformations inlcuding date and time columns split and adding a new column for season using a function generating the season from the available date.
-Finally, a "group by" operation will be used to caculate the number of calls per hour, and this will serve as a basis to calculate the number of call per day, week, or month
+Finally, a "group by" operation will be used to caculate the number of calls per hour, and this will serve as a basis to calculate the number of calls per day, week, or month

-  - model.py: this file contains the architecture of the used model (boosted decision trees)
+  - train.py: this file contains the architecture of the used model (boosted decision trees) to perform training, and validation.

-  - train.py: this file uses the model contained by the file model.py to perform the training, validation.

   - support_functions.py: contains the methods to support the model (get_season) and the unit test is handled by the file test_tools.py

   - test.py: this file performs the testing of the model

-  - ML_pipeline,ipynb: this notebook runs all the previous files in the following order:
+  - ML_pipeline.ipynb: this notebook runs all the previous files in the following order:

   data preprocessing (using feature_engineering.py) => training (using train.py and model.py) => testing (using test.py) => plotting the results